 Shattered Dinosaur Fossils to be Put on Display to Educate the Public

 Canadian palaeontologists still angry and upset after the fossilised bones of a dinosaur were deliberately smashed by vandals plan to put the specimen on display so that the public can be educated about the theft and destruction of fossils.
+Plans are in place to exhibit the vandalised hadrosaur bones.

 Earlier this month, team members at Everything Dinosaur reported that a duck-billed dinosaur fossilised skeleton discovered near Grande Prairie (north-western Alberta) had been deliberately vandalised with bones smashed and pieces of the specimen scattered.
 Unfortunately, there have been a number of incidents reported from Canada over the last few months.